gitlabhq/omnibus-gitlab/doc/settings/gitlab.yml.md

 Don't forget to update the following 3 files when adding a new setting:

-- the [gitlab.rb.template] file to allow the setting to be set via Omnibus
+- the [gitlab.rb.template] file to expose the setting to the end user via `/etc/gitlab/gitlab.rb`
 - the [default.rb] file to provide a sane default for the new setting
 - the [gitlab.yml.example] file to actually use the setting's value from `gitlab.rb`